 In Years 10/11, we offer an ASDAN COPE course as an alternative option for some students.
 The course focuses on developing wider learning and social skills, by presenting students with a series of individual and team challenges over the two-year course.
 Students’ progress on each challenge is recorded by them, along with written assignments, to provide a full portfolio of achievement.
 Each student’s level of achievement is assessed and results in an external Level 1 or level 2 qualification.

-We offer a stand-alone AS course in Critical Thinking in the Sixth Form.
 Aimed at developing students’ ability to reason, formulate coherent and logical arguments, spot flaws in arguments and assess the relative credibility of information sources, Critical Thinking can support students’ current and future work in all other academic fields.
-Students can choose this course as a 4th AS in Year 12, or as part of the Year 13 Extended Curriculum programme.